JGL/CCIDiploma-AutumnWinter2020/README.md

 - Unit 2: Introducing Computational Futures and Artificial Intelligence - taught by [Alex Fefegha](https://designcode.art/) and [Dr. Rebecca Fiebrink](https://www.arts.ac.uk/creative-computing-institute/people/rebecca-fiebrink).
 - [Unit 3: Creative Practice: Visual Coding and Physical Computing](https://github.com/developdata/CCIDiploma-Unit3) - taught by [Indira Knight](https://www.linkedin.com/in/indira-k-bb857515b/) and [Alice Stewart](https://alicestew.art/).

+In addition Vali Lalioti will be supporting the online Diploma cohort for all units.

 **Block 2** consists of three units:

 - Unit 4: Coding for Collaborative App Development - taught by me and [Alice Stewart](https://alicestew.art/).
 - Unit 5: Working and the Digital Creative Industries - taught by [Alex Fefegha](https://designcode.art/).
 - Unit 6: Creative Practice: Computational Environments - taught by [Indira Knight](https://www.linkedin.com/in/indira-k-bb857515b/) and [Alice Stewart](https://alicestew.art/).

+In addition Vali Lalioti will be supporting the online Diploma cohort for all units.

 ## Learning Outcomes and platforms for doing so